Tejasai120603/RFID-Attendance-System/README.md

 🎓 RFID Student Attendance System
-An Arduino-based system to streamline student attendance management using RFID technology.
-It utilizes an MFRC522 RFID reader to authenticate ID cards, display student info on a 16x2 I2C LCD, and logs all activity via Serial Monitor for easy tracking and debugging.
+This Arduino-based system offers a streamlined solution for student attendance management.
+By leveraging an MFRC522 RFID reader, it efficiently scans student ID cards, authenticates their unique identifiers (UIDs) against a pre-configured database, and provides instant feedback on a 16x2 I2C LCD.
+All attendance events and scanned UIDs are meticulously logged to the Serial Monitor, ensuring robust record-keeping and facilitating debugging.

 ✨ Key Features
-✅ RFID Card Authentication
-Scans and validates RFID UIDs using the MFRC522 module against a pre-defined database.
+RFID Card Authentication: Reads and validates RFID card UIDs using the MFRC522 module against a predefined list.

-💬 Interactive LCD Display
-Shows messages like "Scan ID card", student names, and "Present" status on a 16x2 I2C LCD.
+Interactive LCD Display: Provides clear prompts ("Scan ID card"), displays student names, and confirms "Present" status on a 16x2 I2C LCD.

-🖥️ Real-time Serial Monitoring
-Logs UID and attendance status to the Serial Monitor for transparency and debugging.
+Real-time Serial Monitoring: Outputs detailed UID information and attendance status to the Serial Monitor for comprehensive logging and oversight.

-⚠️ Error Feedback
-Displays "ID doesn't match" for unrecognized RFID cards on the LCD.
+Error Feedback: Clearly indicates "ID doesn't match" on the LCD for any unrecognized or invalid RFID cards.

-📋 Student Roster Management
-Maps student names to their valid UIDs within the Arduino code.
+Student Roster Management: Integrates a manageable list of student names directly correlated with their valid UIDs.

 ⚙️ Hardware Requirements
-Component	Quantity	Notes
-Arduino Uno / Nano / Mega	1	Any compatible board MFRC522 RFID Reader	1	For UID scanning
+Arduino Uno (or a compatible board like Nano, Mega)

+1x MFRC522 RFID Reader Module

-16x2 I2C LCD (PCF8574)	1	For display
+1x 16x2 I2C LCD Display (with PCF8574 I2C adapter)

-RFID Cards/Tags	5+	For valid/invalid testing
-Breadboard	Optional	For cleaner wiring
+RFID Cards/Tags (minimum 5 for the pre-defined students, plus extras for testing)

+Breadboard (optional, for organized prototyping)

-Jumper Wires	As needed	Male-to-Male / Male-to-Female USB Cable	1	For Arduino connection
+Jumper Wires (Male-to-Male, Male-to-Female as required)

+USB Cable (for connecting the Arduino to your PC)

 💻 Software Requirements
-Arduino IDE (v1.8.19 or newer)
+Arduino IDE (Version 1.8.19 or newer recommended)

-🔌 Required Libraries
-Library	Author	Installation
+Essential Libraries:

-SPI.h	Arduino	Pre-installed
+SPI.h (Standard Arduino library, typically pre-installed)

-Wire.h	Arduino	Pre-installed
+Wire.h (Standard Arduino library for I2C communication, typically pre-installed)

+MFRC522.h by UIPEthernet

-MFRC522.h	UIPEthernet	Sketch > Include Library > Manage Libraries
+Installation: In the Arduino IDE, navigate to Sketch > Include Library > Manage Libraries....
+Search for "MFRC522" and install the library by "UIPEthernet" (or a widely compatible alternative).

-LiquidCrystal_I2C.h	Frank de Brabander	Sketch > Include Library > Manage Libraries
+LiquidCrystal_I2C.h by Frank de Brabander

+Installation: In the Arduino IDE, go to Sketch > Include Library > Manage Libraries....
+Search for "LiquidCrystal I2C" and install the library by "Frank de Brabander".

-🚀 Setup & Installation
+🚀 Setup and Installation
+To get the project running locally, follow these steps:

-1. 🔁 Clone the Repository
+Clone the repository:
-bash
-Copy
-Edit
+Open your Git Bash or preferred terminal/command prompt.
+Navigate to your desired local directory and clone the project repository:

 git clone https://github.com/Tejasai120603/RFID-Attendance-System.git
 cd RFID-Attendance-System

-2. 🧠 Open in Arduino IDE
+Open in Arduino IDE:

-Launch Arduino IDE.
+Browse to the RFID-Attendance-System folder you just cloned.

-Open the sketch_may1a.ino file from the cloned directory.
+Open the sketch_may1a.ino file within the Arduino IDE.

-3. 📚 Install Required Libraries
+Install Libraries:

-Ensure both MFRC522 and LiquidCrystal_I2C libraries are installed.
+Ensure that both the MFRC522 and LiquidCrystal_I2C libraries are correctly installed in your Arduino IDE, as detailed in the "Software Requirements" section above.

-🔌 Hardware Wiring
+Connect Hardware:

-🟢 MFRC522 RFID Reader → Arduino
+MFRC522 RFID Reader Module Wiring:

-RFID Pin	Arduino Pin
-SDA (SS)	D10
+SDA (SS) ➡️ Arduino Digital Pin 10

-SCK	D13
-MOSI	D11
-MISO	D12
-RST	D9
+SCK ➡️ Arduino Digital Pin 13

+MOSI ➡️ Arduino Digital Pin 11

+MISO ➡️ Arduino Digital Pin 12

+IRQ (optional, not used in this sketch) - Leave unconnected

-GND	GND
+GND ➡️ Arduino GND

+RST ➡️ Arduino Digital Pin 9

-3.3V	3.3V
+3.3V ➡️ Arduino 3.3V
-IRQ	Not Used

-🔵 16x2 I2C LCD → Arduino
+16x2 I2C LCD Display Wiring:

-LCD Pin	Arduino Pin
-VCC	5V
+VCC ➡️ Arduino 5V

-GND	GND
+GND ➡️ Arduino GND

-SDA	A4
+SDA ➡️ Arduino Analog Pin A4

-SCL	A5
+SCL ➡️ Arduino Analog Pin A5

-📝 Note: Default I2C address is 0x27.
-If the LCD doesn't work, try 0x3F in this line:
+(Important Note: The I2C address 0x27 is commonly used, but some LCDs might require 0x3F.
+If your LCD doesn't display anything, try changing 0x27 to 0x3F in the LiquidCrystal_I2C lcd(0x27, 16, 2); line within the code.)

-cpp
-Copy
-Edit
-LiquidCrystal_I2C lcd(0x27, 16, 2);
 ▶️ How to Run
+Upload to Arduino:

-Connect Arduino to your PC via USB.
+Connect your Arduino board to your computer using a USB cable.

-In Arduino IDE:

-Go to Tools > Board and select your board (e.g., Arduino Uno).
+In the Arduino IDE, go to Tools > Board and select your specific Arduino board (e.g., "Arduino Uno").

-Go to Tools > Port and select the correct COM port.
+Then, go to Tools > Port and select the correct COM port corresponding to your connected Arduino board.

-Click the Upload (▶️) button to compile and flash the code.
+Click the "Upload" button (the right arrow icon) in the Arduino IDE to compile and transfer the sketch to your board.

-🎯 Using the System
+Power On: Once the sketch is successfully uploaded and the Arduino board is powered, the LCD will illuminate and display "Scan ID card".

+Scan Card: Gently present an RFID card or tag to the MFRC522 reader module.

-✅ Valid Card
+Valid Card Recognition:

-LCD: Shows student name and "~ Present" for 3 seconds.
+If the scanned card's UID matches one of the validUIDs defined in the Arduino code, the LCD will display the corresponding student's name on the first line and "~ Present" on the second line for approximately 3 seconds.

-Serial Monitor: Logs UID and student name.
+Simultaneously, the Serial Monitor will log the scanned UID and the associated student's name.

-❌ Invalid Card
+Invalid Card Indication:

-LCD: Shows "ID doesn't match" for 2 seconds.
+If the scanned card's UID does not match any of the validUIDs, the LCD will display "ID doesn't match" for 2 seconds.

-Serial Monitor: Logs UID with no name.
+The Serial Monitor will still log the scanned UID, but no student name will be associated.

-🔁 Ready for Next Scan
-After display, LCD resets to "Scan ID card" for the next input.
+Ready for Next Scan: After displaying the attendance status (or error message), the LCD will automatically clear and revert to "Scan ID card", preparing for the next RFID scan.

-📟 To view logs: Open Serial Monitor (Tools > Serial Monitor) and set baud rate to 9600.
+Monitor Logs: To view detailed UID and attendance logs, open the Serial Monitor in the Arduino IDE (Tools > Serial Monitor) and ensure the baud rate is set to 9600.

 👥 Authors
+This project was developed by:

 Teja Sai Yallamelli

 📞 Contact
-Feel free to reach out for queries or collaboration:
+For inquiries or collaboration, feel free to reach out at:

-📧 tejasairavikumar@gmail.com
+tejasairavikumar@gmail.com

 🤝 Contributing
-We welcome enhancements, suggestions, and contributions!
-You can:
+We welcome contributions to enhance this project!
+If you have suggestions for improvements, new features, or discover any bugs, please feel free to:

-💡 Open an issue
+Open an issue on GitHub.

-📥 Submit a pull request
+Submit a pull request with your proposed changes.

-🛠 Suggest a new feature or fix

 📄 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is open-source and licensed under the MIT License.
+For full details, please refer to the LICENSE file in the repository.